Special relationships: Keeping pistol shrimps and gobies

 Pistol shrimps derive their name from their ability to produce loud popping noises from their specialised claws.
 Specifically, they create a high-speed cavitation bubble which creates a sound as it collapses.
 Some species can stun or even kill fish using this technique.

 However, while they can create sound, those which associate with gobies tend to be small and relatively peaceful.
-They certainly won’t be keeping you up all night!
+They are highly unlikely to keep you up all night!

 Meet the species